 If you are looking for an RV getaway in the Finger Lakes region, Watkins Glen State Park is a great choice.
-Nestled near the scenic shores of Seneca Lake, this state park is a mosaic of beautiful natural attractions including glistening streams, cliffs towering 200-feet high, and 19 cascading waterfalls.
+With hundreds of RV and trailer friendly campgrounds dispersed throughout the park, you'll have no problem finding a spot to park the motorhome for the night.
+Nestled near the scenic shores of Seneca Lake, this state park is a mosaic of beautiful natural attractions, including glistening streams, cliffs towering 200-feet high, and 19 cascading waterfalls.
 Cavern Cascade is a focal point of the park where gorges and waterfalls merge 400 feet deep into a majestic aquatic wonder.
-Watkins Glen State Park has a history dating back to the 1860s and is still a popular attraction for RVers in New York due to its enchanting natural phenomena and opportunities for outdoor recreation.
+Watkins Glen State Park has a history dating back to the 1860s and is still a popular attraction for RVers in New York and beyond due to its enchanting natural phenomena and opportunities for outdoor recreation.

 RV Rentals in Watkins Glen State Park